js-csp/js-csp/doc/basic.md

 "Blocks" the current goroutine for `msecs` milliseconds.

 ##### `ch.close()` #####

 Close a channel.
-- Pending and future takes "return" the buffered values, then `null`.
+- Pending and future takes "return" the buffered values, then `CLOSED`.
 - Pending and future puts "return" `false`.

+### Special values ###

+- `csp.CLOSED`: Returned when taking from a closed channel.
+Cannot be put on a channel.
+Equal `null` for now.
+- `csp.DEFAULT`: If an `alts` returns immediately when no operation is ready, the key `channel` of the result holds this value instead of a channel.